Activity

 Track Europe's last wild giants — bison, wolves, bears, and eagles.

-Europe is experiencing a quiet revolution.
+The word safari is often associated with the savannahs of Africa, but the Old World has something to offer too.
+In fact, Europe has been experiencing a quiet revolution for the past 30 years.
 After centuries of habitat destruction and hunting that eliminated large carnivores and megafauna from most of the continent, a combination of legal protection, rewilding projects, and changing attitudes is bringing the wild back.
-Wolves have returned to Germany, France, and the Netherlands.
-Lynx prowl the forests of Switzerland and the Czech Republic.
-Brown bears are expanding from their Carpathian strongholds into the Alps.
-And the European Bison — once extinct in the wild — now numbers over 7,000 animals in free-ranging herds across Central Europe.
+Wolves have returned to the Alps.
+Lynx prowl the forests of Switzerland and Austria.
+Brown bears are expanding from their Carpathian strongholds into the Eastern gateway of the Alps - Slovenia - and from there into Italy and Austria.
+And the European Bison — almost extinct in the wild — now numbers over 7,000 animals in free-ranging herds across Eastern Europe.

 At Red Fox Trails, our safari programme is built around this extraordinary conservation success story.
 We take our guests to the places where Europe's wildlife is most concentrated and most visible — and we do so with guides whose knowledge of animal behaviour and ecology transforms a wildlife encounter from a simple sighting into a profound understanding of the web of life.